Amineptine: Hepatic

 Amineptine can rarely cause hepatitis, of the cytolytic, cholestatic varieties.
 Amineptine-induced hepatitis, which is sometimes preceded by a rash, is believed to be due to an immunoallergic reaction.
 It resolves upon discontinuation of the offending drug.
 The risk of getting this may or may not be genetically determined.

 Additionally, amineptine is known to rarely elevate transaminases, alkaline phosphatase, and bilirubin.

-Mixed hepatitis, which is very rare, generally occurs between the 15th and 30th day of treatment.
+Mixed hepatitis, which is very rare, generally occurs between the 15th and 30th day of treatment of amineptine.
 Often preceded by sometimes intense abdominal pains, nausea, vomiting or a rash, the jaundice is variable.
 Hepatitis is either of mixed type or with cholestatic prevalence.
 The evolution was, in all the cases, favorable to the discontinuation of the drug.
 The mechanism is discussed (immunoallergic and/or toxic).

 In circa 1994 Spain, there was a case associating acute pancreatitis and mixed hepatitis, after three weeks of treatment.

 Lazaros and colleagues at the Western Attica General Hospital in Athens, Greece reported two cases of drug induced hepatitis 18 and 15 days of treatment.

 One case of cytolytic hepatitis occurred after ingestion of only one tablet.